 - The EventReporter client needs roughly 10 MB of disk space. - Internet Explorer 5.5 (or higher) is necessary for the Client. - The EventReporter client is optional and needs not to be present on a production system. - The client can be installed on Windows NT 4.0 and above.
-This includes Windows 2000, Windows XP and the 2003 servers.
+This includes Windows 2000 (SP3 minimum due the requirements of Windows Installer 3.0), Windows XP and the 2003 servers.
 The operating system variant (Workstation, Server ...) is irrelevant.